Be the Best Guest or the Host with the Most! 10 German Welcome Phrases to Learn

 Welcome!

-Whether you’re a host or a guest at a German party, it’s important to know the essential German welcome phrases for greeting friends, eating and drinking or smoothing over social wrinkles.
+Whether you’re a host or a guest, it’s important to know the essential German welcome phrases for greeting friends, eating and drinking or smoothing over social wrinkles.

-We’ll show you 10 key expressions for all of the above, plus tips on how to use them appropriately in context.
+In this post, I’ll show you 10 key expressions for saying “welcome” in German, plus tips on how to use them appropriately in context.

 Time to become the host with the most and best guest imaginable!